fmyersCustomPlugins/Custom-Certificate-Attendance-Element-Plugin/attendancetotals/README.md

   example.
 - Every cell has an explicit width percentage, so the table stays a uniform size regardless of the numbers shown.
-- Colours are set once, site-wide, via **Site administration > Plugins > Activity modules > Certificate** (search "attendancetotals" in the admin settings search box if you can't find it):
+- Colors are set once, site-wide, via **Site administration > Plugins > Activity modules > Certificate** (search "attendancetotals" in the admin settings search box if you can't find it):
-  - Heading text colour (row/column labels)
+  - Heading text color (row/column labels)
-  - Heading background colour
+  - Heading background color
-  - Value text colour
+  - Value text color
-  - Border colour
+  - Border color
   - Row label column width (%)

 ## Semester dates

-Just like block_attendance_summary, attendance needs to be split into Semester 1 / Semester 2 using start/end dates.
+Attendance will be split into Semester 1 / Semester 2 using start/end dates.

-**If `block_attendance_summary` is installed and has its semester dates set**, this element reads them automatically - the principal only sets dates in one place (the block's settings), and this element stays in sync with no extra work.
+**If `block_attendance_summary` is installed and has its semester dates set**, this element reads them automatically - the system administrator only sets dates in one place (the block's settings), and this element stays in sync with no extra work.

-This element also has its own semester date fields (same settings page as the colours, under a "Semester dates (fallback)" heading), used only:
+This element also has its own semester date fields (same settings page as the colours, under a "Semester dates (fallback)" heading), used if you do not already have `block_attendance_summar` installed.
-- for any individual date left blank on the block's settings page, or
-- entirely, if `block_attendance_summary` isn't installed at all.

-If neither source has a date set, that semester's row will show 0s (the Total row is still accurate either way, since it doesn't depend on semester dates).
+If neither source has a date set, that semester's row will show 0s, However the Total row is still accurate either way, since it doesn't depend on semester dates.

 ## Installation - via the "Install plugins" upload page